mgechev/blog.mgechev.com/content/post/2012-08-29-self-invoking-functions-in-javascript-or-immediately-invoked-function-expression.md

 url: /2012/08/29/self-invoking-functions-in-javascript-or-immediately-invoked-function-expression/
 ---

-JavaScript is a bit of a strange language, sometimes doing strange things if you don’t follow best practices and if you’re not familiar with the ECMA standard.
-There are numerous strange things in the JavaScript syntax, one of those being the self-executing (self-invoking) functions.
-Here’s the syntax:
+There are a lot of interesting things in the syntax of JavaScript, one of which is the definition of self-executing (self-invoking) functions.
+Here's how we can defined such function:

 {{< highlight JavaScript >}}
 (function () {